busraasan/BGSR-basiralab/README.md

 sklearn

-Three functions of this library are converted to Python using networkx:
+Degrees, closeness and isDirected functions of this library are converted to Python:

 Octave networks toolbox: https://github.com/aeolianine/octave-networks-toolbox

-Functions for Pearson Correlation coded by @dfrankov in Stack Overflow
+Functions for Pearson Correlation coded by @dfrankov in Stack Overflow.

 # Related references